MahsanMS/Student_Project1/README.md

  ## 📌 Notes
  - This project was created purely for educational purposes and is not intended for further development.
  - Future versions may integrate real-time data (e.g., traffic conditions) for more realistic simulations.
+- **Currently, the program interface is in Persian.
+An English version will be added in the future.**

 ## 👥 Contributors
 - Mahsan Mohammadzadeh Soltanmoradi